 When this article was originally published in 2017, Castbox was still a relatively young app, listed at under 500,000 downloads and offering a premium experience without advertisements or in-app purchases.
 A lot has changed in the last two years, of course, and Castbox has become incredibly popular.
 Though we originally praised the app for being a free experience, the app has since become monetized, offering subscription plans and advertisements built into the app.
-That hasn’t stopped Castbox from being one of the best podcast apps on Android, taking our top pick for the first half of 2019.
+That hasn’t stopped Castbox from being one of the best podcast apps on Android, taking our top pick for 2019.
 Let’s take a deep dive into CastBox to find out what makes it a great app, albeit with some shortcomings.

 Once installed, CastBox will ask you to log into the app with Facebook, Google, Twitter, or Line to create an account.
 Considering your Google account is already active on your device, it really only takes a second to log into the app (unlike Pocket Casts, where your account is created through their servers).
 This loads you into the Discover panel, the storefront for podcasts that looks a lot like iTunes (especially on tablets, where the app’s layout is even closer to what you might expect on a desktop.